AngusG/angusg.github.io/_pages/about.md

 social: true
 ---

-I’m interested in machine learning theory, so that models can be deployed with confidence in practice.
+I’m interested in deep learning theory and methodology, so that models can be deployed with relevant performance guarantees in practice.
+I'm particularly interested in the application of information theory to deep learning, and in the service of Engineering standards for its use.
-This has led me to take an inter-disciplinary approach, bridging information theory, statistical physics, and elements of electrical and computer engineering.

-My current research interests are motivated by the “adversarial examples" problem, which limits opportunities for the responsible deployment of deep learning models in performance critical settings, e.g., commercial autopilots, or health care.
-More generally, I am interested in representation learning, and causal modeling.
+My current research interests are motivated by the “adversarial examples" phenomenon, which limits opportunities for the responsible deployment of deep learning models in performance-critical settings, e.g., commercial autopilots, or medical imaging.
+More generally, I am interested in privacy and security, causal discovery, and embedded systems.

-Personal interests include electronics, traveling, cycling, and sailing.